AnimeSocNotts/code-of-conduct/README.md

  - Sustained disruption of society events, including talks and presentations.

 ## 4. Consequences of Unacceptable Behavior
-Unacceptable behavior from any attendee or society member, including sponsors and those with decision-making authority, will not be tolerated.
+Unacceptable behavior from any attendee or society member, including those with decision-making authority, will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If an attendee or society member engages in unacceptable behavior, the committee members, their appointed deputies, or relevant members of university of union staff may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the society without warning (and without refund in the case of a paid event).
+If an attendee or society member engages in unacceptable behavior, the committee members, their appointed deputies, or relevant members of university of union staff may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the society without warning (and without refund in the case of a paid event or membership).

 ## 5. Reporting Guidelines
 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a committee member, their appointed deputy, or relevant members of university or union staff as soon as possible.